How to make Word documents accessible

 Tagging different heading levels

-Content authors must tag headings correctly to make them accessible.
-Do this using the following steps:
+Content authors must tag headings correctly using the following steps:

 - Highlight your heading text.